frubino/mgkit/docs/source/install.rst

 Troubleshooting
 ---------------

-Some of the dependencies requires available compilers to finish the installation.
-At the mimimum a system that provides the full gnu compiler suite, including a fortran compiler is required to install those dependencies by source.
+Some of the dependencies require available compilers to finish the installation.
+At the mimimum a system that provides the full GNU compiler suite, including a fortran compiler is required to install those dependencies by source.

-If a compilation errors is raised during installation, it's adviced to install each dependency by hand.
+If a compilation error is raised during installation, it's adviced to install each dependency manually.

-I'll try to keep this section updated, but there's not that many OS that I can keep working on (mostly MacOSX and Linux).
+I'll try to keep this section updated, but there's not that many OS that I can keep working on (mostly MacOSX and GNU/Linux).

 HTSeq
 ^^^^^